vuejs/v2.vuejs.org/src/v2/guide/index.md

 </script>
 {% endraw %}

 We have already created our very first Vue app!
 This looks pretty similar to just rendering a string template, but Vue has done a lot of work under the hood.
 The data and the DOM are now linked, and everything is now **reactive**.
 How do we know?
-Just open up your browser's JavaScript console and set `app.message` to a different value.
+Just open your browser's JavaScript console (right now, on this page) and set `app.message` to a different value.
 You should see the rendered example above update accordingly.

 In addition to text interpolation, we can also bind element attributes like this: